vega/vega-datasets/datapackage.md

 ### path
 budgets.json
 ### description
-The dataset, sourced from the Office of Management and Budget (OMB) and [analyzed](https://archive.nytimes.com/www.nytimes.com/interactive/2010/02/02/us/politics/20100201-budget-porcupine-graphic.html) by The New York Times in 2010, tracks U.S. federal budget projections and actual outcomes (in trillions of dollars) from 1980 through 2010, with all values adjusted for inflation to the price level at the time of publication.
-For each budget year, the data includes both the actual budget outcome (looking back one year) and a series of forecasts for future years, allowing comparison between projected and real fiscal results.
-The data reveals how budget forecasts made in any given year compared to what actually happened, with positive values indicating surpluses (briefly seen around 2000) and negative values representing deficits (reaching a particularly large value of -$1.78 trillion during the 2008-2009 financial crisis).
+U.S. federal budget projections and actual outcomes (in trillions of dollars) from 1980 through 2010, with all values adjusted for inflation to the price level at the time of publication.
+Originally [analyzed](https://archive.nytimes.com/www.nytimes.com/interactive/2010/02/02/us/politics/20100201-budget-porcupine-graphic.html) by The New York Times in 2010.
+Includes for each year the actual budget outcome (looking back one year) and a series of forecasts for future years, allowing comparison between projected and real fiscal results.
+Reveals how budget forecasts made in any given year compared to what actually happened, with positive values indicating surpluses (briefly seen around 2000) and negative values representing deficits (reaching a particularly large value of -$1.78 trillion during the 2008-2009 financial crisis).
 ### schema